Keith Drury’s Backpacking equipment list

 usually lose about ¾ pound a day when backpacking.
 After a month I have to carry almost two

-short 4-5 day trips with no food at all like John Muir did regularly but I’ve
+4-5 day trips with no food at all like John Muir did regularly but I’ve never

 remember about food and backpacking is “food

-sensuous food-eating experience is not on the trail but once a week in town—and
+experience is not on the trail, but once a week or so in a resupply town—and

 the more you’ve adopted the “food-is-fuel” philosophy on the trail the better

-town/re-supply point I’ve got to add seven pounds of food to that—now I’m 14
+the next town/re-supply point I’ve got to add seven pounds of food to

 On the other hand, on that 7-day